A keto pumpkin cream cheese pound cake recipe that’s topped with a keto-friendly maple icing. It makes the perfect low carb dessert!

 - Preheat the oven to 350°F. Generously butter the 16 mini bundt pans.
 Or one large 10 inch pan.

-- Sift together the almond flour, cinnamon powder, ground ginger, ground nutmeg, ground clove, baking powder, and salt.
+- Sift together the almond flour, cinnamon powder, ground ginger, ground nutmeg, ground clove, pumpkin pie spice, baking powder, and salt.
 Set aside.

 - Beat on high using a stand-up mixer or a handheld mixer, the softened butter, cream cheese, both sugar substitutes, vanilla extract.
 Beat for 2-3 minutes or until light and creamy.